Oscar Cantú: Bishop of San Jose

-Pope Francis appointed Cantú as coadjutor bishop of the Diocese of San Jose on July 11, 2018.
+Pope Francis appointed Cantú as coadjutor bishop of San Jose on July 11, 2018, to assist Bishop Patrick J. McGrath.
 He was installed on September 28, 2018.
-On May 1, 2019, after the retirement of Bishop Patrick J. McGrath, Cantú automatically became the third bishop of San Jose.
+On May 1, 2019, after McGrath's retirement, Cantú automatically succeeded him as bishop of San Jose.

 Cantú chaired the USCCB Committee on International Justice and Peace from 2015 to 2017.
 In that role, he visited churches in the Middle East, Africa, Latin America, and Asia.
 These included churches in South Sudan and the Democratic Republic of the Congo that were under great duress.
 He twice visited Iraq and Cuba.
 Cantú visited churches in Gaza, Jerusalem, Israel, and the West Bank, advocating the Catholic Church position on a two-state solution to the conflict between Israel and the Palestinians.
 He spoke at the United Nations against the proliferation of nuclear weapons.
 He called for religious liberty in the Middle East, Indonesia, Malaysia, and India.

-In November 2020, the Congregation for Bishops at the Vatican initiated an investigation into Cantu’s handling of allegations of clerical sexual abuse and misconduct when he was bishop of the Diocese of Las Cruces.
-The investigation is being carried out under the provisions of Vos estis lux mundi, the 2019 law for holding bishops accountable in the handling of sexual abuse cases.
+In November 2020, the Congregation for Bishops at the Vatican initiated an investigation into Cantú's handling of allegations of clerical sexual abuse and misconduct when he was bishop of Las Cruces.
+The Congregation was carrying out its investigation under the provisions of Vos estis lux mundi.
+The investigation was headed by Bishop Thomas Olmsted of the Diocese of Phoenix.

+Viewpoints

+Diversity in the Catholic Church

+In a 2022 interview with Catholic California Daily, Cantú questioned why there were so few American bishops of Hispanic ancestry.
+He said:“I think we have a distinct opportunity to be bridges from the historical institutional church in the United States to a growing population whose voice has not always been asked for, whose experiences and opinions have not always been sought.”